xerichos/Ice-2da-Editor/README.md

 The source code can be run directly with python 3.10.
 Feel free to recompile it if you are using Linux or other OS that doesn't know what an EXE is.
 It should not require python installed to run, but who knows.

+Read the About inside the program for more insight into what it can actually do.